 - Sour Diesel: As with others under our Sativa-dominant strains category, the sour diesel strain contains higher amounts of Sativa than Indica (90% and 10% consecutively).
 It has a higher THC concentration and almost zero CBD concentration.
 It is also popular and is mostly recommended to patients with multiple sclerosis as it’s quite effective in alleviating the stiffness, and the constant muscle spasms associated with the condition.
 Studies suggest sour diesel may also help with sleep disorders in multiple sclerosis patients.

-Medical marijuana is now legal – click the button to get yours today!
+Medical marijuana is now legal – click the button to get yours today and enjoy the sativa strain effects!

 Indica Dominant Strains